BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/06-Test-Mmojo-Server.md

 ---
 ### Stop Mmojo Server
-Hit `CTRL-C` on your keyboard to stop Mmojo Server.
+Go back to the Terminal window and hit `CTRL-C` on your keyboard to stop Mmojo Server.
+You may need to hit it twice.

 (picture here.)